End-to-End Long Document Summarization using Gradient Caching: CachED: Gradient Caching for Encoder-Decoder Models

 To compute the full gradient without truncation, we ideally want to break the computation up with respect to the $K$ chunks.
 If we use $J$ to denote the loss function and $\Theta$ to denote the parameters in the encoder, the relationship between the derivative of the individual $K$ chunks and the gradient is

 where $H_k = $ is the concatenation of the hidden vectors from the $k$-th chunk.
 The total derivative naturally leads to the following three steps. \begin{enumerate} \item Compute the encoder output $H_k$ for $k=1, \dots, K$ in sequence without storing the intermediate layers. \item Compute the loss $J$ based on $H_k$ and the gradient $\partial J / \partial H_k$ with regular backpropagation. \item Re-compute $H_k$ and the intermediate layers and use the cached $\partial J / \partial H_k$ to compute $\partial H_k / \partial \Theta$ in sequence for $k = 1, \dots, K$, accumulating the final gradient to the parameters $\partial J / \partial \Theta$. \end{enumerate} Figure~\ref{fig:model} illustrates the process of the CachED approach.
+Step 1 can be implemented as a simple for loop,